sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 [PRM]_ describes the audit method in detail.
 The following gives a summary of the new audit method.

-This document aims at capturing all changes to the library that led from a defined base revision of version 3.0.0-alpha1 to the target revision of this review.
+This document captures all changes to the library that led from a defined base revision (git release tag `3.0.0-alpha1`) to the target revision of this review.
 To do this efficiently, we base our review on the Git history between those revisions.

-Botan is developed publicly on GitHub; hence, we take all individual pull requests that landed in the code base between the two revisions as the changeset granularity.
+Botan is developed publicly on GitHub; hence, we take all individual pull requests in the code base between the two revisions as the changeset granularity.
 Additionally, all commits added by the maintainer straight to the *master* branch are considered changesets to be reviewed.
 We refer to these "atomic changesets" as *patches* in the remainder of this document.

-For each patch, the influence on the library's security guarantees was determined first.
-An in-depth review of the patch followed if the patch was considered relevant and touched parts of the code base that are in scope for this review.
+For each patch, the influence on the library's security guarantees is determined first.
+An in-depth review of the patch followed if the patch is considered relevant and touches parts of the code base that are in scope for this review.
 This document lists *all* patches along with links to their representation on GitHub, our classification, and optionally noteworthy remarks from the in-depth review.